t0-git/all_in_one_place/Web/CSP.md

 sandbox: sandbox directive enables a sandbox for the requested resource similar to the <iframe> sandbox attribute.
 It applies restrictions to a page's actions including preventing popups, preventing the execution of plugins and scripts, and enforcing a same-origin policy.
 ```

+## Sources
-Sources: Sources are nothing but the defined directives values.
+Sources are nothing but the defined directives values.
 Below are some common sources that are used to define the value of the above directives.

 ```
    * : This allows any URL except data: blob: filesystem: schemes